cake-contrib/Cake.Issues.PullRequests.AzureDevOps/examples/repository-information.md

 Description: Example how to use the Cake.Issues.PullRequests.Tfs addin with repository remote url and source branch name.
 ---
-This example shows how to write issues as comments to a Team Foundation Server (TFS) or Visual Studio Team Services (VSTS) pull request while using repository information.
+This example shows how to write issues as comments to a Team Foundation Server (TFS) or Azure DevOps pull request while using repository information.

 To determine the remote repository URL and source branch of the pull request you need the [Cake.Git] addin: